jamespericles/Homework-04/To-do.md

 - if time runs out, the game ends
 - after the game is finished, users are shown their score and asked to save their initials
 - allow users to press buttons on the key pad to answer questions besides clicking

+Notes: I expect that the stop propogation from 01-Class-Content/04-Web-APIs/01-Activities/16-Ins_Event_Bubbling will come in handy